Session hijacking is one of the most common web security threats. It is easy to launch if proper defenses are not...

 A man-in-the-browser attack is similar to a man-in-the-middle attack, but the attacker must first infect the victim's computer with a Trojan.
 The attacker usually gets the malware onto the victim's computer through some form of trickery or deceit.
 For example, the victim may have been asked to install some plug-in to watch a video, update a program or install a screensaver.
 Once the victim is tricked into installing malware onto her system, the malware waits for the victim to visit a targeted site.
 The man-in-the-browser malware can invisibly modify transaction information, like the amount or destination.
 It can also create additional transactions without the user knowing.
 Because the requests are initiated from the victim's computer, it is very difficult for the web service to detect that the requests are fake.

 Session fixation attacks work by stealing a valid session ID that has yet to be authenticated.
 Then, the attacker tries to trick the user into authenticating with this ID.
 Once authenticated, the attacker now has access to the victim's computer.
 Session fixation explores a limitation in the way the web application manages a session ID.
-Three common variations exist: session tokens hidden in an URL argument, session tokens hidden in a form field and session tokens hidden in a cookie.
+Three common variations exist: session tokens hidden in an URL argument, session tokens hidden in a form field and session tokens hidden in a session cookie.

 Session hijacking prevention and its benefits